dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/clickhouse.md

 The `clickhouse` destination has a few specific deviations from the default sql destinations:

 1. `Clickhouse` has an experimental `object` datatype, but we have found it to be a bit unpredictable, so the dlt clickhouse destination will load the complex datatype to a `text` column.
 If you need this feature, get in touch with our Slack community, and we will consider adding it.
 2. `Clickhouse` does not support the `time` datatype.
 Time will be loaded to a `text` column.
 3. `Clickhouse` does not support the `binary` datatype.
 Binary will be loaded to a `text` column.
 When loading from `jsonl`, this will be a base64 string, when loading from parquet this will be the `binary` object converted to `text`.
 4. `Clickhouse` accepts adding columns to a populated table that are not null.
+5. `Clickhouse` can produce rounding errors under certain conditions when using the float / double datatype.
+Make sure to use decimal if you cannot afford to have rounding errors.
+Loading the value 12.7001 to a double column with the loader file format jsonl set will predictbly produce a rounding error for example.

 ## Supported column hints